 I’ve worked at remote-friendly companies with less than 10 employees and more than 150.
 I’ve seen smaller companies struggle with remote work and larger ones be very successful at it.

 For a long time, I looked at the list of variables above and thought the most obvious limiting factor was the company culture.

 I still think this is partially true, however, there’s a major variable that flies under the radar.
 In fact, this reason may be one of the biggest contributors to why remote work isn’t more widespread amongst other challenges.

 Yes, I get it.
 Remote work continues to rise in popularity, but I would argue it is not as prevalent as it should be, especially in the tech industry that prides itself on hiring a diverse workplace (but will only hire people who live within a 25-minute radius of the office).

-I need to lay out a few examples first before diving into the main point.
+There are ways for remote work to be better.
+But before diving in, I need to lay out a few examples first before diving into the main point.